Seirdy/seirdy.one/content/posts/website-best-practices.md

 11. Test your feeds (RSS, Atom, JSON, etc.) in multiple readers to ensure they render your markup correctly.
 Microsoft Outlook uses Word's Internet-Explorer-based HTML engine to display these contents; Newsboat uses its own custom HTML renderer.
 Most don't support CSS.

 12. Read the (prettified and indented) HTML source itself and parse it with your brain.
-See if anything seems illogical or un&shy;necessary.
+See if anything seems illogical or unnecessary.
 Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?

 13. Test with unorthodox graphical browser engines, like NetSurf, Dillo, Servo, or the Serenity OS browser.